andremann/SKG-IF/docs/source/products.rst

 Product type
 -----
-:Description: The type of the research product.
+:Description: The type of the :ref:`Research product <Research product>`.
 :Type: String, one among `literature`, `research data`, `research software`, `other``}.
 :Use: Mandatory (1)